When you think of workplace dangers, what’s the first thing that comes to mind?

 - Test chambers

 Many of these come with inherent risk and danger, and thus they need safety signs to warn against them.

 You’ll want to ensure that the piece of equipment in question or its storage area has an appropriate caution sign and dangerous goods signs and labels in a highly visible location.

 Say there’s a small chance of radiation exposure with one of your ovens for example.
 In this case, that means a radiation sign hung up right next to it.

 Do you need laboratory signs?
 Contact Signsmart today

 Whether it’s hazchem signs, caution signs or any other type of sign, we’ve got the range to keep your lab covered!

-When it comes to lab safety, signs are essential.
+When it comes to lab safety, emergency safety signs are essential.
 If you’ve only just realised you don’t have all the signs you need, you need to act, fast.

 Luckily for you, Signsmart’s industry-leading turnaround ensures that your lab doesn’t have to go long without proper sign coverage.